 A closer look at charitable trusts

 A charitable trust allows a donor to set assets aside for one or more charities.
-There are two different types of charitable "split interest" trusts—charitable remainder trusts (CRTs) and charitable lead trusts (CLTs).
+There are two different types of charitable "split-interest" trusts—charitable remainder trusts (CRTs) and charitable lead trusts (CLTs).
 These types of trusts "split" the assets between a charitable and noncharitable beneficiary.
 Which type you choose depends on your priorities with respect to estate planning and wealth preservation, how you want the charity to receive the gift, and even the types of assets you wish to donate.

 CRTs and CLTs are similar in that some of the assets go to the charity and some go to a noncharitable party of the donor’s choosing.
 The key difference is when the charitable and non-charitable beneficiaries receive their payments.
-With a CLT, the charity receives an income interest for a term of years or for someone's lifetime, with individuals receiving the remaining assets at the end of the trust term.
+With a CLT, the charity receives the income interest for a term of years or for someone's lifetime, with individuals receiving the remaining assets at the end of the trust term.
 On the other hand, with a CRT, individuals receive the income interest, while one or more charities receive the remainder.

-A type of charitable giving program, a donor-advised fund, can be used in conjunction with split interest trusts to easily benefit more than one charity or preserve the ability for donors to be flexible and cost-efficient if their charitable giving priorities shift.
+A type of charitable giving program, a donor-advised fund, can be used in conjunction with split-interest trusts to easily benefit more than one charity or preserve the ability for donors to be flexible and cost-efficient if their charitable giving priorities shift.
 Also, with a donor-advised fund, you can advise how the assets are invested and the timing and amount of the distributions to the recipient charities.
 In the interim, the assets stay invested and could possibly increase the amount of money you have to give.

 "While a donor-advised fund cannot provide a stream of income to a noncharitable beneficiary,” says Deborah Segal, a director at Fidelity Charitable®, “setting one up in conjunction with a split-interest trust can enable you to take advantage of the key benefits of the trust and the donor-advised fund."